 California Invention Convention is an initiative to bring invention education into California schools and to celebrate the young inventors with a state-wide event.

 Our first California Invention Convention was held April, 2017 in Santa Cruz with 55 young inventors attending and eight top inventors chosen to attend the national event.
-We continued to grow the program through the 2017-2018 school year — training new teachers and welcoming new schools into the program.
-Over 1500 students went through the program in their classrooms and 130 young inventors attended the 2018 California Invention Convention held at Maxim Integrated in San Jose on April 14, 2018.
-Eighteen of our top young inventors were chosen to attend the National Invention Convention and Entrepreneurship Expo (NICEE) held May 31-June 3, 2018 at The Henry Ford in Dearborn, MI.
+We have continued to grow the program — training new teachers and welcoming new schools into the program.
+In 2020-21, over 4,500 student went through the program and 200 were chosen to represent their school or afterschool program by participating in the (virtual) 2021 California Invention Convention sponsored by Maxim Integrated.

 Schools from around the state have trained teachers in the program -from Mount Shasta to San Diego and points in-between.
 Over 6,000 K-12 students are participating in the program for school year 2021-22.
 Our growth in Southern California in particular has been such that there wasa Regional California Invention Convention this year sponsored by the Torrance Unified School Distriact